-(e) Installation of PVC Pipe (C900 / C909)
+(f) Installation of PVC Pipe (C900 / C909)

-- PVC pipe shall be jointed in conformity to the pipe Manufacturer's specifications.
+- i.
+PVC pipe shall be installed in conformity to the pipe Manufacturer's specifications and AWWA M23. - ii.
 Bell and spigot joints shall be made such that the factory insertion line is visible after installation.
-Joints without a visible insertion line shall be re-made at the Engineer's request. - ii.
-Spigot to spigot joints on PVC pipe shall be made with an approved coupling unless otherwise directed by the Engineer or Inspector. - iii.
-Metallic spigots shall not be inserted into PVC fittings nor joined by use of a PVC fitting. - iv.
-Bell and spigot end-seals shall not be removed until the pipe is to be jointed in the trench.
+Joints without a visible insertion line shall be re-made at the Engineer's request.
+Where pipes have been over-inserted, the bell end shall be discarded and replaced with a new piece of pipe. - iii.
+Spigot to spigot joints on PVC pipe shall be made with an approved coupling unless otherwise directed by the Engineer or Inspector. - iv.
+Metallic spigots shall not be inserted into PVC fittings nor joined by use of a PVC fitting. - v.
+Bell and spigot end-seals shall not be removed until the pipe is to be jointed in the trench. - vi.

-- v.
 Care should be taken to ensure end seals, bags and fastenings do not to interfere or obstruct the jointing of the bell and spigot ends.
-The Contractor shall ensure that the pipe is not cut or otherwise damaged when removing the end seal or bag. - vi.
+The Contractor shall ensure that the pipe is not cut or otherwise damaged when removing the end seal or bag. - vii.
 All pipe joint lubricants and sealant shall be approved for potable water application by the National Sanitation Foundation (NSF).

-(f) Installation of FRP Pipe (C950)
+(g) Installation of FRP Pipe (C950)

 - i.
-FRP pipe shall be jointed in conformity to the pipe Manufacturer's specifications. - ii.
+FRP pipe shall be installed in conformity to the pipe Manufacturer's specifications and AWWA M45. - ii.
 Pipe end, gasket and sealing surfaces shall be inspected for damage and cleaned of all debris. - iii.
 Apply joint lubricant to the sleeve coupling interior and the elastomeric gasket.
 Use only lubricants approved by the pipe manufacturer.
 All pipe joint lubricants and sealant shall be approved for potable water application by the National Sanitation Foundation (NSF). - iv.
 Use suitable equipment and end protection to push the pipes together per manufacturer guidelines. - v.
 Do not exceed joining or pushing forces recommended by the manufacturer. - vi.
 Bell and spigot end-seals shall not be removed until the pipe is to be jointed in the trench.
 The Contractor shall ensure that the pipe is not cut or otherwise damaged when removing the end seal or bag.

-(g) Installation of HDPE Pipe
+(h) Installation of HDPE Pipe

 - i.
+HDPE pipe shall be installed in conformity with AWWA M55. - ii.
 HDPE fusion joints shall be made by factory trained or industry certified personnel using the appropriate manufacturers specified butt, sidewall or electro-fusion equipment, procedures, and fittings.
-Operator certification must be available for inspection and issued no more than one calendar year previous to be considered valid. - ii.
-Fusion equipment must be serviced and maintained to the manufacturer's specifications. - iii.
-Butt and sidewall fusion machines shall be AH McElroy or approved equal - iv.
+Operator certification must be available for inspection and issued no more than one calendar year previous to be considered valid. - iii.
+Fusion equipment must be serviced and maintained to the manufacturer's specifications. - iv.
+Butt and sidewall fusion machines shall be AH McElroy or approved equal - v.
 Electro-fusion fittings and equipment shall be by Friatec Plasson, Central Plastics or approved equal.